Jahia/server-availability-manager/README.md

 # Server Availability Manager

 Jahia Server Availability Manager is a module extending our GraphQL API to provide additional functionalities associated with server management and server health.

+The following core features are part of the module:

+* List critical background tasks currently running
+* Shutdown the server
+* List status of healthcheck probes

 ## Monitoring running tasks